cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 It does not get much better if I expand the query to include some additional thesauri terms.
-This query returns only six results in 2021 and seven in
+This query returns only six results in 2021, seven in 2022, and eight in 2023:
-2022:

 ```
 (DE "PUBLIC librarians" OR DE "PUBLIC librarianship" OR DE "PUBLIC libraries") AND  (DE "ELECTRONIC resource librarians" OR  DE "ELECTRONIC information resources management")